It’s not unusual for employees to get worn-out working five days a week (sometimes more), month after month.

 Paying out accrued holiday entitlement on a regular basis can save your company from acquiring liabilities, which you must be prepared to settle if an employee chooses to leave or retire.
 Being prompt with payments will also do wonders for your team’s morale.

 Make It Easy For Your Employees To Go On Vacation

 Some employees refuse to use their paid time off for fear that they might have a heavier workload upon their return.
-Make sure to address these fears by setting up vacation coverage guidelines or a system of communication among your remaining available staff to ensure there’s an adequate number of staff to cover for their colleague’s absence.
+Make sure to address these fears by setting up vacation coverage guidelines or a system available staff to ensure there’s sufficient cover for their colleague’s absence.

 Implement A Raffle Style System